hypersign-protocol/job/README.md

 # This is what you have to do

-You need to create a WebApp connected with a node js server which exposes an api to store an objects (you do not need database connections, can use in-memory store).
+You need to create a WebApp connected with a node js server which exposes an api to store an data with respect to user.
+You do not need database connections, can use in-memory store.
 See the architecture.

 ![image](https://user-images.githubusercontent.com/15328561/113234757-81dbb300-92bf-11eb-9dd8-edb68d3a01c9.png)